 While this is the case for the majority of patients, there are exceptions where mistakes occur and things don’t go to plan.

 When this happens, it can have both long-term and serious consequences for patients.
-If you’ve suffered in any way due to a mistake made in a , treatment or, our leading are here to help with your claim for compensation.
+If you’ve suffered in any way due to a mistake made in a medical diagnosis, treatment or surgery, our leading medical negligence experts are here to help with your claim for compensation.

 What’s classed as medical negligence?